Tymek313/pathfinding-multiplatform/README.md

   such exists)
 - Placing/removing obstacles with clicks or by dragging
 - Moving start and destination nodes across the board
-- Clearing board of the obstacles
+- Clearing the board off of the obstacles
 - Restore board state on activity recreation (Android)
-- Dynamic board size calulation based on available screen space
+- Dynamic board size calculation based on available screen space
 - Multilanguage support (English/Polish)

 ## 🔬 Technical details